1. Specialize in a department with larger opportunities

 - Research local social events where developers meet up: Find a local Game Dev Meetup

 - How Video Games Are Made: The Game Development Process

 - What is Game Design? and Interview with Game Design Expert Troy Dunniway (Microsoft, EA)

 - What is Game Programming? and Interview with Ubisoft AI Game Programmer Firas Hosn

 Want to get a job in Game Design?
 Learn game development from the pros.

-CG Spectrum's Foundations For Game Art & Animation Diploma equips you with the job skills game studios are looking for.
+CG Spectrum's Game Design Diploma equips you with the job skills game studios are looking for.
 You'll be personally taught by amazing industry mentors who have worked for top studios all over the world.
 Study online at your convenience and build the confidence to turn your passion into a career.